imretro/imretro/README.md

 declare that the file contains a palette.
 When no palette is present in the file, this means that the file decoder should choose its own default palette.
 The next 5 bits are unused.

-Following that are 32 bits for the dimensions: 16 for width and 16 for height.
+Following that are 24 bits for the dimensions: 12 for width and 12 for height.
 The reason for this limited range of dimensions is to be faithful to the retro-ish goal of this format.
+In fact, the maximum dimensions are fairly large, but with the goal of supporting at least 480p.

-This results in 12 bytes for the header.
+This results in 11 bytes for the header.

 #### Palette (Optional)